 Just looking at the signal data however is usually not sufficient.
 A lot of times, you’ll want to make sure that timings are honored and the bit times are like what you’d expect.
 To do so, you’ll want to use cursors and markers.

 In the picture above, you can enable the cursor by clicking on the cursor button.
 You can move both of its boundaries around by clicking on the blue flags in the time scale area.
-The area between the two boundary lines shows the time distance and its inverse (i.e. the frequency).
-If you can’t see it, just zoom in until it shows.
-You can also move both boundaries at the same time by dragging the label where this information is shown.
+The area between the two boundary lines shows the time distance, its inverse (i.e. the frequency) and/or the number of samples encompassed.
+If there’s not enough space to see these, you can either zoom in until it shows, hover the mouse cursor over the label in the middle or right-click on the label to configure what you want to see.
+You can also move both boundaries at the same time by dragging said label.

 |1||Cursors button, showing enabled state|